-Chancellor Bonnie Irwin is featured in Midweek Hawai‘i Island this week.
+Chancellor Bonnie D. Irwin is featured in Midweek Hawai‘i Island this week.

 When University of Hawai‘i at Hilo students returned to campus last week, there was a new face waiting to greet them.
 Bonnie Irwin, who began her tenure as the university’s chancellor on July 1, has big plans for the small-town university.